-- 1. TEAMS AND PLAYERS.
-(See also Annex D Conditions for Official HPA Tournaments) - a.
-Team Composition.
-A team may have no more than 4 players.
-Two players may however be paired so that each plays a designated number of chukkas within that team. - b.
-Players. - (i) Membership.
-No person may play in matches, practice games and chukkas at or conducted by a club affiliated to the HPA in the UK or Ireland unless they are a registered member of a club and the HPA in accordance with Regulation 3. - (ii) Visiting Player.
-Any such person visiting a club of which he is not a member will be subject to the same rules of discipline and behaviour that govern the membership of that club - (iii) Left Handed Players.
-No player shall play with his left hand. - (iv) Leaving the Field.
-A player may not leave the field of play during the course of a chukka without the permission of the umpires except to change a pony or a stick or for a legitimate run off. - (v) Appealing.
-A player may not appeal in any manner for a foul. - (vi) Dispute and Abuse.
+- i.
+Membership.
+No person may play in matches, practice games and chukkas at or conducted by a club affiliated to the APC unless they are a registered member of the APC. - ii.
+Visiting Player.
+Any such person visiting a club of which he is not a member will be subject to the same rules of discipline and behaviour that govern the membership of that club. - iii.
+Left Handed Players.
+No player shall play with his left hand. - iv.
+Leaving the Field.
+A player may not leave the field of play during the course of a chukka without the permission of the umpires except to change a pony or a stick or for a legitimate run off. - v.
+Appealing.
+A player may not appeal in any manner for a foul. - vi.
+Dispute and Abuse.
 A player may not question or dispute a decision by the umpires at any time nor may he abuse them.
 The team captain, however, may ask for clarification of a decision.
-(See Rule l (iii)). - (vii) Smoking.
-No player shall smoke on the ground during a game or match. - (viii) Alcohol and Drugs.
-No player may play in any match, practice game or chukka under the influence of any illegal stimulant or drug including any substance referred to in Annex A to the Regulations (Human Doping). - c.
+(See Rule I (iii)). - vii.
+Smoking.
+No player shall smoke on the ground during a game or match. - viii.
+Alcohol and Drugs.
+No player may play in any match, practice game or chukka under the influence of alcohol or any illegal stimulant or drug including any substance referred to in the World Anti Doping Code Prohibited List.
+In January 2010, the WADA Prohibited List was accessible on the internet through the website of the World Anti-Doping Agency (www.wada-ama.org).
+See APC Anti Doping Policy and APC Safety Testing Policy.

+c.
 Entries.
 The team captain or manager must complete an entry form to play in a tournament.
 The team must be qualified to play in the tournament and the entry form must contain the names of at least three players whose total handicap adds up at least to the minimum handicap of the tournament.
-Any player who is entered on the entry form or whose name is added subsequently, to be qualified to play must: - (i) Be qualified by handicap and status to play in the tournament. - (ii) Be a registered member of the HPA and a club with a current HPA handicap.
-If necessary, a CV form (See Regulations, Annex D) must be forwarded to the HPA at least 3 days before any match. - (iii) Play for one team only in the tournament (but see Rule 2d). - The entry form will contain a declaration which the team captain or manager must sign to the effect that the players nominated on the form or subsequently to be added or changed are qualified to play in the tournament or match and that the handicap and status of the player is correctly recorded. - d.
+Any player who is entered on the entry form or whose name is added subsequently, to be qualified to play must:

+- i.
+Be qualified by handicap and status to play in the tournament. - ii.
+Be a registered member of the APC and a club with a current APC handicap. - iii.
+Play for one team only in the tournament (but see Rule 2d).

+The entry form will contain a declaration which the team captain or manager must sign to the effect that the players nominated on the form or subsequently to be added or changed are qualified to play in the tournament or match and that the handicap and status of the player is correctly recorded.

+d.
 Team Changes.
 Should a team captain or manager wish to change or add a player at any time before a match is about to start, he must submit an application to the Tournament Committee.
 Should the club official responsible be unable to check the eligibility of that player for whatever reason, then that player cannot play.
 The club official should inform the opposing team of any changes or addition as soon as possible.
 If the match is about to start or has started, then that player is a substitute (see Rule 2).